google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

     openssl rand -out media.key 16

-Some versions of OpenSSL seem to create a file with white space and new line characters.
+Note: Some versions of OpenSSL seem to create a file with white space and new line characters.
 Make sure these are absent or removed from `media.key` before proceeding.

 Use Shaka Packager to do the actual encryption.
 Use the content of the `media.key` file for both the `-key` and `-key-id` flags.

-Note: Technically, the key ID is supposed to be either the first 8 OR the first 16 hex digits of the key.
+Note: For Clear Key, the key ID is supposed to be either the first 8 OR the first 16 hex digits of the key.
 Since packager requires the key to be 16 digits and does not allow a 32 digit key, both flags are the same length.